ZhaoJingjing713/HC-RefLoCo/README.md

 - **Laion 5B**: Licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0) license](https://creativecommons.org/licenses/by/4.0/).

 By using the HC-RefLoCo dataset, you agree to comply with the licensing terms of these source datasets.

-## Contact
-For questions or comments about the HC-RefLoCo dataset, please contact:
-- Jinjing Zhao (The University of Sydney) - jzha0100@uni.sydney.edu.au